E10 - How to: Auto staff / Sample staff classes

 Preamble

-2. automatically, through the Teachers > Staff Allocations > Action bar: Auto staff classes (sample staffing).
+2. Automatically via Teachers > Staff Allocations > Action: Auto staff classes (sample staffing).

 Process A

-2. Retain the sample staffing result and begin to timetable as is.
+2. Retain the sample staffing result and begin timetabling.

-3. Construct the timetable, using the 'Allow staffing changes' feature if construction issues arise during the process.
-Alternatively, analyse issues and make manual changes to staffing and continue with construction.
+3. Build the timetable, use 'Allow staffing changes' if issues arise.
+Alternatively, analyse issues, make manual staffing changes and continue with construction.

 Process B